TechnoYantra/robot-teleoperation/README.md

 ## Steps to add Kinect sensor to the turtlebot3
 - go the the turtlebot3_description pkg and open the turtlebot3_waffle_pi.gazebo.xacro
+- compile the pkg and source the files
+- launch the file gps_main.launch in the turle_pkg

 - then add the following code: